 Running vs walking

-One of the most frequently asked questions throughout the health and well-being industry is, does running burn more fat?
+One of the most frequently asked questions throughout the health and well-being industry is, is running or walking better?
 Further questions also commonly asked are:

 – Is running bad for my joints

-- How long/fast do i need to run to burn more fat
+– How long/fast do i need to reach my goals

 – Should I be running every day?